MikePacey/Lancaster-HEC/docs/monitoring.rst

 **mytest.1234.err**

 Job output files are created once the job starts running, though they will initially be empty and will slowly fill with output.
+These files will be simple text files and can viewed using standard file paging commands such as ``less``

 .. note::